 With the help of SKUs, customers get the service they want quickly and effectively.
 Before digital transformation changed the retail industry, it was hard for managers to keep a stock record manually.
 For example, there was a furniture store selling a wide variety of products.
 Not all colors, shapes, and sizes were represented in the store — many of them were waiting in the warehouses.
 When a client came to the store and asked a manager to check the availability of a product of a particular size or color, the manager had to check dozens of spreadsheets manually.
 It took a lot of time and effort and frequently led to mistakes.
 Today when such a situation happens, all the manager has to do is scan an SKU code with a scanner and automatically see all the data on the given product and all possible modifications that are available.
 So, using SKUs improves the client experience as they get all answers to the questions in a matter of seconds.

-Brief Guide to Creating an SKU (Stock Keeping Unit)
+How to Create SKU (Stock Keeping Unit)

 As noted by Harvard Business Review, ineffective inventory management is one of the top reasons why startups fail.
 By creating a product SKU, you will improve stock and inventory tracking and facilitate your interaction with customers and suppliers.
 But before assigning an SKU to each item you sell, you need to prepare a foundation for this.
 This foundation is called SKU architecture.